 Admission to the Drake University Master of Athletic Training (MAT) program is based on academic and personal qualifications that are necessary for successful, competent practice as an athletic trainer.
 Candidates are evaluated on the basis of the fit between their personal goals and the mission and goals of the MAT program.
 Prior education, work experience, honors, awards, service to others and leadership activities are also considered in the admission process.

 If you encounter problems with any of the links on this page, or if you have suggestions for additional questions we should address on this page, please contact the College of Pharmacy and Health Sciences at (515) 271-3018 or email@example.com.
 If you do not find the answer to your question here, please contact us for more information.

-We expect the Fall 2019 incoming A1 class to be approximately 10 students.
+We expect to enter an incoming A1 class of approximately 10 students each year.

 Students wishing to apply for the MAT program should have a strong academic background to be able to meet coursework demands within the program.
 Students must earn a cumulative GPA of 3.0 or higher (as calculated in ATCAS) in order to be considered for admission.
 Candidates are evaluated on the basis of the fit between their personal goals and the mission and goals of the MAT program.
 Prior education, work experience, honors, awards, service to others and leadership activities are also considered in the admission process.